Updated for Xcode 9.

 Click Next and you will be presented with the finder where you can choose where you want to save the project.
 You will also have a check box which enables or disables Git repositories.
 Feel free to leave this enabled or disabled.
 I would recommend you enable it on real projects though.

 Now that you have saved your new app, you are now ready to begin working on it.
 I’ve gone a bit more in to detail in the post, How to Learn Xcode but just a brief run down here, the left column are all your files that you work with.
 This includes your code, the app delegate, frame works and any other supporting files.
 These files can easily be moved around and grouped as needed to help keep things a little more organised.
 The right hand column shows the object library and quick help although the top side also changes in to an inspector when needed.
 The side columns can be slid out of the view with the View buttons at the top right of the screen.

 The middle section is typically where your code will appear… ie, where you will write your programs, statements etc… but in the screenshot what you see is the main config of the app.
-In this section you can make a few settings changes such as what device orientations your app is compatible with along with the icons for the app as well as the version number of the app and the “development target” which means what iOS will the app be combatible with.
+In this section you can make a few settings changes such as what device orientations your app is compatible with as well as the version number of the app and the “development target” which means what iOS will the app be combatible with.